ahmeriqbal7aa/coffee_app/README.md

 # coffee_app

 ```
-A new Flutter-Firebase "Chat" application with Firebase Cloud Firestore.
+A new Flutter-Firebase "Coffee or Brew_Crew" application with Firebase Cloud Firestore.
 ```

 ## Getting Started